-The function $\psi_h(Y, Y_h) - \psi_o$ may be treated as Gill's \mathcal{G} and the critical condition $\partial G / \partial \tilde{x} = 0$ is clearly equivalent to c=0.
-Figure (6.2.2) contains a selection of contour plots of $\psi_h(Y, Y_h)$ for various values of the initial flow speed (or equivalently the total transport) α .
+The function $\psi_h(Y, Y_h) - \psi_o$ may be treated as Gill's \mathcal{G} and the critical condition $\partial \mathcal{G} / \partial Y = 0$ is clearly equivalent to c=0.
+The relationship between Y and Y_h depends on the initial flow speed (or equivalently the transport) α , and this dependence is reflected in a the selection of contour plots of $\psi_h(Y, Y_h)$ shown in Figure 6.2.2.
 In the absence of jumps or other dissipative features, solutions must lie along the contours.
-A solution originating from an upstream condition $Y=Y_h=1/2$ must lie along the contour that passes through the center of the plane and the corresponding contour value is $\psi{\alpha}=-\alpha/2$.
+A solution originating from an upstream condition $Y=Y_h=1/2$ must lie along the contour that passes through the center of the plane and the corresponding contour value is $\psi_o=-\alpha/2$.
 The segments of contours with positive tilt correspond to subcritical c>0 flow, while negative tilts correspond to supercritical flow.
-Maxima or minima in Y_h along a contour correspond to critical flow and it can be seen the curves have zero, one or two such extremes.
-Although the presence of two extremes suggests the possibility of two control sections within the same solution, one would involve a supercritical-to-subcritical transition subject the instability described in Section 1.4.
+Maxima or minima in Y_h along a contour correspond to critical flow and it can be seen that the curves have zero, one or two such extremes.
+Although the presence of two extremes suggests the possibility of two control sections within the same solution, one would involve a supercritical-to-subcritical transition subject to the instability described in Section 1.4.
 Still, the presence of two extremes makes for a richer variety of possible steady flow configurations.
-It is also interesting that the potential vorticity-controlled solutions of Pratt and Armi had single extreme.
-Perhaps this fundamental difference lies in the fact that the potential vorticity gradient in their case is continuous, but it would be good to get Ted Johnson's opinion on this.

 Now consider some examples in which the position of the step is given by (6.2.7).
 Fix the amplitude ε of the excursion of the step at 0.15 and consider a sequence of initial value problems with progressively larger transports: $\alpha = 0.05, 0.1, 0.15$, and 0.3.
 (The corresponding initial upstream Froude numbers are 0.2, 0.4, 0.6, and 1.2.)
-The families of possible steady solution curves corresponding to these transports are shown in Figures 6.2.3a,c,e,g.
-The potential vorticity front initially coincides with the step but could evolve to some other steady state as $t\rightarrow\infty$.
-The expected final state for each case is indicated by a thick line overlaid on the contours and a plan view showing the corresponding front and step positions appears in the figure to the right (6.2.3b,d,f, or h).
+The families of possible steady solution curves corresponding to these transports are shown in Figures 6.2.2a,c,e,g.
+The potential vorticity front initially coincides with the step but will evolve in time, possibly reaching a steady state for $t \rightarrow \infty$.
+The expected final state for each case is indicated by a thick line overlaid on the contours and a plan view showing the corresponding front and step positions appears in the frame to the right (6.2.2b,d,f, or h).
 In some cases the position Y{∞} of the front far upstream is unchanged from its initial value $(Y{\infty}=0)$; that is, no upstream influence exists.
 In other cases this upstream state is altered.
 The final steady states can be grouped into four classes:

-Type S: Subcritical flow (α =.05, so F_o =0.2) Referring to figure 6.2.3a, we attempt to construct a steady solution beginning upstream ($Y=Y_h$ =1/2) corresponding to the very center of the contour plot.
+Type S: Subcritical flow (α =0.05, so F_o =0.2) Referring to figure 6.2.2a, we attempt to construct a steady solution beginning upstream ($Y=Y_h=1/2$) corresponding to the very center of the contour plot.
 The tilt of the contour that passes through this point is positive, so the flow is subcritical.
 The solution over the remainder of the channel lies along an S-shaped curve that passes through this point.
 Proceeding downstream from the origin, this curve is traced in the lower left direction as Y_h decreases, as suggested by the solid line in the figure.
 When the minimum Y_h is passed the solution is retraced back to the origin.
 The result is a symmetrical, subcritical solution (Frame b).